oscar-benderstone/Naro/README.md

 #Naro

 *Currently, this piece of software is in major development and is not fully implemented.
-Please expect breaking changes; I hope to have a working program by April 9, 2023.*
+Please expect breaking changes.
+Originally, I was planning to have a working program by April 9, 2023, but that has now changed for the end of April.*

 [Marpa](https://metacpan.org/pod/Marpa::R2), created by Jeffery Kegler, allows anyone to parse CFG (Context Free Grammars) in perl.
 It will parse pretty much any syntax you give it.